shrayans/myShell/README.md

 and parameter passing on executing.
 a.
 E.g. MEDIA=[‘vlc’, ‘vlc path’,’.mp4’] in config file.
 So on running - open same.mp4 , it must invoke vlc.
-# !!
-Mac users be careful for collision of open
-keyword in your shell.